Table of Contents

 The situation of a high turnover rate is not uncommon, especially in the ever-changing market of Information Technology.
 Turnover is the act of replacing an employee with a new employee.

-The case of high turnover rate is not always bad for one business, but for the HR department, a high turnover rate can be the contributing factor for the failure of the business operations.
+The case of high turnover rate is not always bad for one business, but for the HR department, a high turnover rate can be a contributing factor to the failure of the business operations.

-With high turnover rate meaning the high number of employees leaving a business, this can lead to many problems, namely:
+With high turnover rate means the high number of employees leaving a business, this can lead to many problems, namely:

 - Dragging amount of time spent on filling open positions, which is very much time-consuming

 - Adverse effects on the business core operations as the critical positions are left empty for a long time.